Params¶

 Param | y | number | 7 |

-And this is equivalent to putting it in the next row:
+This is equivalent to putting it on the next row:

 Flow | Type | Object | Action | ParamName | ParamType | ParamValue |